Piano Concerto No. 2 (Brahms): Allegro non troppo

 The first movement is in the concerto variant of sonata form.
 The main theme is introduced by the horn solo, with the piano interceding.
 The woodwind instruments proceed to introduce a small motif (borrowed, perhaps unconsciously, from the opening of the first movement of his Serenade No. 2) before an unusually placed cadenza appears.
 The full orchestra repeats the theme and introduces more motifs in the orchestral exposition.
 The piano and orchestra work together to develop these themes in the piano exposition before the key changes to F minor (from F major, the dominant) and the piano plays a powerful and difficult section before the next orchestral tutti appears.
 The development, like many such sections in the Classical period, works its way from the dominant key back to the tonic while heavily developing themes.
 At the beginning of the recapitulation, the theme is replayed before a differing transition is heard, returning to the music heard in the piano exposition (this time in B♭ major/minor).
 A coda appears after the minor key section, finishing off this movement.

-One motif repeated in the development has been noted by musicologists as bearing similarity to Battle Hymn of the Republic and Say, Brothers, but it is unlikely Brahms knew of either hymn.
+One motif repeated in the development has been noted by musicologists as bearing similarity to the Battle Hymn of the Republic and Say, Brothers, but it is unlikely Brahms knew of either hymn.